franconte98/k8s_init_cluster/README.md

 # Configuration file for quick setup of a Kubernetes Node (Bare Metal)

-The repository contains a simple init.sh file that allows to setup quickly the nodes of a Kubernetes Cluster running on a Linux Distro.
+The repository contains simple bash files to setup quickly the nodes of a Kubernetes Cluster running on a Linux Distro.

 ## Usage